Aromatherapy tips for study & exams

 Stress Busting Massage Oil:

 Regular aromatherapy massages while you're studying can help both mind and body to relax and unwind.
-An appointment with a professional aromatherapist is the best option however you could try self massage at home (or ask a friend/partner).
+An appointment with a professional aromatherapist is the best option however you could try self-massage at home (or ask a friend/partner).
 Take 20ml Grapeseed Oil and 10ml St John’s Wort Oil and add 8 drops of Lavender essential oil, 2 Roman Chamomile and 2 drops Petitgrain.
+Or try one of our pre-blended massage oils.

 Soothing Bath Blend:

 If you have a bath at home then a warm soothing, soak before bed is great to help you relax and unwind (and help you sleep).
-Make your own aromatherapy bath blend with 15ml of fragrance free Bath Oil or Bath Gel, 4 drops of Lavender essential oil, 4 Bergamot, 2 Petitgrain and 2 Roman Chamomile and add to the bath once the water has run.
-If you don’t have a bath oil or gel, simply mix the essential oils with a little full fat milk before adding to the bath, as this will help the oils to disperse in the water.
+Make your own aromatherapy bath blend with 15ml of fragrance-free Bath Oil or SLS Free Bath & Shower Gel, 4 drops of Lavender essential oil, 4 Bergamot, 2 Petitgrain and 2 Roman Chamomile and add to the bath once the water has run.

 If you don't have time to make your own massage or bath blends why not buy our Relaxing pure essential oil blend with Frankincense, Cedarwood, Mandarin and Yarrow.
 This can be diluted with a carrier oil for massage and can also be added to the bath.